Wookhq/ropon/README.md

 # ropon

+> [!IMPORTANT]
+> Use something like Ro.py if you want some professtional kinda stuff, use ropon when you want something goofy or just want to support us

 A really simple and **very cool™** roblox api helper lib

 This only fetch stuff. this lib cant modify user account.